beejjorgensen/bgipc/src/bgipc_part_0400_pipes.md

 behind the "`|`" in "`ls | more`".
 They are marginally useful for cool things, but are a good way to learn about basic methods of IPC.

-Since they're so very very easy, I shant spent much time on them.
+Since they're so very very easy, I shant spend much time on them.
 We'll just have some examples and stuff.

 ## "These pipes are clean!"